Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ##  Baseline-1: Anonymization  using x-vectors and neural waveform models

-This is the primary (default baseline).
+This is the primary (default) baseline.

 ### Models